 I have excellent habits 95% of the time.

-I CrossFit and run and lift heavy stuff.
+I lift heavy stuff and run and meditate and practice yoga.
 I eat clean.
 I make music.
 I read.
 I write.
 I cook.

 And sometimes, I’m a slug who indulges in corn-based chip products, buttered popcorn, and an icy-cold glass of Prosecco.
 I might also occasionally sip on a glass of Ouzo and eat whipped cream.
 (And yes, that 95% listed so brazenly above is accurate; I did the math because I’m THAT dorky.)